 CORE: You should refer to your Transfer Credit Assessment to see how many CORE courses you are required to take.
 You should plan to take one course with the subject code of "CORE" in your first semester.

 Other courses: You should choose three other courses of interest.
 We recommend that you try to take one course from each division (Arts and Humanities, Natural Sciences and Mathematics, and Social Sciences).
 If you have a particular major in mind, we encourage you to select a course in that department/program.
 Consult the University Catalog for degree requirements for specific majors/minors.
-Otherwise, choose courses that appeal to you, keeping in mind what area of inquiry they may count toward.
+Otherwise, choose courses that appeal to you, keeping in mind what area of inquiry or liberal arts practice they may count toward.

 Students who are interested in the health sciences (or pre-med) are encouraged to contact Dr. Julie Chanatry, the chair of the Health Sciences Advisory Committee, to discuss how best to meet graduate school pre-requisites at Colgate.

 Alternates: We make every effort to register you for your preferred courses but many factors complicate our ability to accommodate every primary choice.
 Therefore, the nine required alternates gives us enough information about your interests to allow us to create a balanced schedule.
 If you are having trouble finding enough alternates, this is the time to start exploring courses that you might not have previously considered.
-You can begin by reviewing course descriptions (some courses may surprise you); use the filters available on the course offerings to find courses that fit in a time slot you have available or to search by areas of inquiry; think about opportunities that may require pre-requisites that you can start now (e.g., the study group to China requires a year of language study).
-If you continue to struggle, you can reach out to Kristyn Russell.
+You can begin by reviewing course descriptions (some courses may surprise you); use the filters available on the course offerings to find courses that fit in a time slot you have available or to search by areas of inquiry/liberal arts practice; think about opportunities that may require pre-requisites that you can start now (e.g., the study group to China requires a year of language study).
+If you continue to struggle, you can reach out to firstname.lastname@example.org.

 You will need the CRN (5-digit course reference number - available in the course offerings) of each primary and alternate choice in order to complete the registration form.
 See below for more specific information about CRNs.

 - Refer to the day/time schedule grid to ensure that your preferred courses (and their accompanying laboratory sections, if applicable) do not conflict.

-For courses with multiple sections (e.g., CORE 151, CHEM 101, ECON 151), the registrar’s office staff will first try to register you for the section indicated on your registration form.
+For courses with multiple sections (e.g., CORE 111, CHEM 101, ECON 151), the registrar’s office staff will first try to register you for the section indicated on your registration form.
 If that section is closed or conflicts with another of your courses, or if we need to assure an even distribution of students among the sections, we may place you in another section.
 Please do not provide alternate courses that are different sections (same course offered on different days/times) of your preferred course.

 CRN: Every course section has a unique numeric identifier called the Course Reference Number, or CRN for short.
 You can find the CRN for each course section in the Course Offerings.
 We will use the CRN to register you for your courses and that is what you will enter in the registration form.
 After you enter in a valid CRN, the rest of the course information will auto-fill for you.
 It's easy to transpose numbers when entering the CRN so it's important that you double check the auto-filled information to ensure it is the course you are expecting.

-Note: If you have already submitted your registration form and need to submit an updated copy, please indicate "Revised Copy" in the Notes section so that we can ensure it is used in place of your original submission.
+Note: If you have already submitted your registration form and need to submit an updated copy, please indicate "Revised Copy" in the Comments section so that we can ensure it is used in place of your original submission.

 Transfer Student Graduation Requirements

 Colgate’s Liberal Arts Core Curriculum is structured so that students take advantage of the diversity of a liberal arts institution.

-The Common Core
+The Core Components

-The Common Core requirement consists of a set of four course areas.
+The Core Components requirement consists of a set of three course areas.
 Students may take these courses in any order.

 Areas of Inquiry

-Human Thought and Expression:
+- Human Thought and Expression

-Natural Sciences and Mathematics:
+- Natural Sciences and Mathematics

-- Social Relations, Institutions, and Agents:
+- Social Relations, Institutions, and Agents

 Students are required to complete a major in an academic department or program.
 Requirements for majors vary widely from one department or program to another but consist of between 8 and 13 courses.
 There are 56 majors from which you may choose.
 It is even possible to develop your own interdisciplinary or topical major in consultation with academic advisers and division directors.
 Please refer to the University Catalog for requirements and guidelines for specific majors.